 As many as 11 million men and women in the United States alone are presently diagnosed with COPD (chronic obstructive pulmonary disease), and we at Live Free Home Health Care fully understand the complexities and complications associated with the airflow restrictions – and as a result, the lifestyle restrictions – that seniors with the disease face each day.
 It’s important for us as caregivers, and for family members who are also providing care, to be aware of what to expect in each stage of this progressive disease, and how to aid those with COPD in effectively managing their condition and living life to their fullest potential.

-Providing the professional home care Concord NH families deserve, we at Live Free Home Health Care have broken down the four stages of COPD below for your understanding, together with the suggestions from the Lung Institute on actions you should take to make certain your senior loved one continues to be as healthy as possible.
+Providing professional senior care in New Hampton, NH and surrounding areas, we at Live Free Home Health Care have broken down the four stages of COPD below for your understanding, together with the suggestions from the Lung Institute on actions you should take to make certain your senior loved one continues to be as healthy as possible.

 Stage 1: Mild COPD